XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

 ### Feature #1: `dapploy init` - create a new smart contract project!

-1. Create a new project using dapploy:
+1. Create a new ERC20 project using dapploy:

 ```
-dapploy init my-first-coin
+dapploy init my-first-coin -s ERC20
 cd my-first-coin
 ```